 You need to know what your business is really aiming to achieve from examining your customer insight strategy.
 This could relate to part of a process – for example, why basket abandonment is high or why you are receiving a lot of returns – or a desire to improve the return on investment of your marketing campaigns.

-Get input from every department in your business to work out which areas you need to focus on as a company, what needs prioritising and where you can make the greatest impact.
+Get input from every department in your business to work out which areas you need to focus on as a company, what needs prioritizing and where you can make the greatest impact.

 Once you’ve got a clear list of objectives it will help you ask the right questions of the right customers, at the right time.